nobraininside/dropQbsd/README.md

 Set up Syncthing for `userlan` with the Sync directory at `/home/userlan/Sync`.
 The `enforce_sync` script will maintain correct permissions automatically.

+### 8. Optional Configurations

+Example configuration files for Thunar custom actions, Midnight Commander templates, Syncthing, and xenodm are provided in the `examples/` directory.
+Copy and adapt them to your needs.

 ---

 ### Daily Usage